razfarage2/maya-to-ae/README.md

 # Maya To AE
+---
 A Python-based Maya standalone exporter that extracts detailed scene data, including meshes, cameras, lights, materials, and AOVs (render passes), and serializes it into a structured JSON format.
-Designed for Passing AOVs into After effects with ease.
+Designed for Passing Maya data into After effects with ease.
----

 ## Features